UKLLC/resource_hub/Fair processing communication method.md

   <strong>Fair Processing:</strong> processing personal data must always be fair as well as lawful, you should only handle personal data in ways that people would reasonably expect.
 </div>
 <br>
-The Information Commissioner’s Office recommends a layered approach to providing information e.g. with a high-level summary (e.g. cover letter, infographic) then a detailed summary leaflet and signposting or providing a source of more detail e.g. privacy notice/web source for participants who want to understand the detail.
+The Information Commissioner’s Office recommends a layered approach to providing information - e.g. with a high-level summary (e.g. cover letter, infographic) then a detailed summary leaflet and signposting or providing a source of more detail (e.g. privacy notice/web source for participants who want to understand the detail).
 Key messages should be reinforced over time preferably through annual active communications.

 ![Fair Processing](_static/fairprocessing.jpg)

 #### What should your fair processing cover?

-**UK LLC Fair processing must make clear:**
+**UK LLC fair processing must make clear:**

 * The scope of the research purpose that LPS data can be used for.
-Ideally LPS data are used for a range of research purposes (which could extend from including any public good research to being limited to a specific hypothesis or theme of research)
+Ideally LPS data are used for a range of research purposes (which could extend from including any public good research to being limited to a specific hypothesis or theme of research).

-* A national Trusted Research Environment(s) is used to enable this linkage in a secure manner (named UK Longitudinal Linkage Collaboration) along with the NHS and national statistics agencies whose role it is to provide access to participants’ records for research purposes
+* A national Trusted Research Environment(s) is used to enable this linkage in a secure manner (named UK Longitudinal Linkage Collaboration) along with the NHS and national statistics agencies whose role it is to provide access to participants’ records for research purposes.

-* Approved research users, beyond your LPS study team can apply to access de-identified data within the TRE.
+* Approved research users, beyond your LPS study team, can apply to access de-identified data within the TRE.

 * That participants have the right to opt-out and to provide details/signpost how to do this.